 Having your physical space, more than just a room to make you feel comfortable will create a base that helps give you a stable place in that city, that society you moved into.
 As always, letting agencies charge considerable fees on your rent.
 A suggestion is to avoid those agencies and go through other channels: listing websites, personal advice and announcement walls at the university can give you some excellent finds.

 Once you decide to move abroad and live far from home, you have to try and put to one side your own homeland and its standards.
 Project yourself in the future with a job and standard of living that belongs to there.
 Ask and find the average salary for the role you are looking for.
 Understand the cost of the life so you can deal with it.
-Try to not make comparisons with your national standards or what you would pay at home, money is worth something different now.
+Try to not make comparisons with your national standards or what you would pay at home, is worth something different now.

 This is the most interesting but delicate part of your move.
-It will take days and weeks to receive feedback from any applications sent, and then have the interview.
+It will take days and weeks to receive feedback from any sent, and then have the interview.
 Don’t be afraid to spend a couple of weeks without a job.

 Where?
 How?
-Job centre, recruitment agencies, speculative applications, online job portal.
+Job centre, recruitment agencies, speculative applications, portal.
 There are several ways to upload and send your CV and explain the motivation and your interest in applying for the job.
 Sift as much as possible the long list of job proposals using your background and professional skills as a filter.
 Remember that you need an insurance number or a document that guarantees your eligibility to be hired in that country.

 To collect this type of document, you will need a proof of address, a bank account, a mobile phone number – as listed above – before you are ready to start an occupation!